stub How to Buy Tezos | Buy XTZ in 4 Steps (November 2025) – Securities.io

 • Kathleen Breitman

-This blockchain ‘power couple’ have been enveloped in the technology dating back to the early days of Bitcoin.
+This blockchain ‘power couple’ has been enveloped in the technology dating back to the early days of Bitcoin.

 Daniel is a big proponent of how blockchain will eventually disrupt big finance.
 He breathes technology and lives to try new gadgets.